bnfour/mx-mods/readme.md

 Select it to start the game without vSync.
 The actual mod, if installed, will keep it disabled.
 (Without it, the game will eventually turn it on again, and/or force the 60 FPS cap.)

-The `globalgamemanagers` file can be restored to original state by running the script on it again or using Steam's "verify integrity of game files" feature.
+The `globalgamemanagers` file can be restored to its original state by running the script on it again or using Steam's "verify integrity of game files" feature.

 ### Configuration
 The mod's custom FPS cap (240 by default — solely because it's the value I use) can be adjusted via MelonLoader's preferences framework.
 Launching the game with the mod installed should generate the following section in `UserData/MelonPreferences.cfg` (you can also put it here in advance):